elbiop/demo-repository/README.md

 # demo-repository
-it is from git training course from FreeCodeCamp start date: 11/17/2022
+it is from git training courseit and GitHub for beginners from FreeCodeCamp start date: 11/17/2022